Thoughts and Encouragements for Wounded Helpers

 himself that it was God Who had touched her and not this man.)

-This is part of what it means to 'synchronize' with the other.
+other person.
+This is part of what it means to ‘synchronize’ with

 'matches' in this respect.